 Most retailers who can store your order will do so away from the retail shop itself, so will need a few days notice to prepare your fireworks for collection from their shop.

-Retailers are very strictly limited on overall storage space so are less likely to be able to store your order the closer to Bonfire Night you are.
+Retailers are very strictly limited on overall storage space so are less likely to be able to store your order the closer to Bonfire Night you order them.
 Also be aware that retailers need the maximum amount of storage space for walk-in customers on and around Bonfire Night so will usually ask for stored orders to be collected before this peak period.

 Note: Most seasonal sellers such as supermarkets and similar offer no storage at all.
 It’s a discretionary service offered only by specialist all-year shops (and not a legal requirement for them to do so).

 Taking delivery closer to your display date

 If you are having your fireworks delivered, it is worth asking your supplier to deliver closer to your planned display date.
-This can help massively in keeping your storage legal in terms of time and explosive limits (see below).
+This can help massively in keeping your storage legal in terms of time and explosive limits.
 For example a big order for a Bonfire Night display made in July and delivered then would need to be stored by you for all of that time, potentially taking you beyond the 21 day time limit for larger amounts of explosives.
 The same order delivered mid-October however would only need to be stored for a few weeks.

 Many retailers do in fact prefer early orders to be delivered in October (assuming for Guy Fawkes displays) because they can pick and pack multiple orders and in some cases utilise their own delivery vans.

 In my experience, many mail order suppliers like to get their early orders delivered around mid-October to ensure everything is safely delivered well before the mad rush around November 5th.